Challenge level: 3 out of 5

 We meet back up in the evening and dine out together at a Nepali restaurant.

-After breakfast at the hotel, we transfer to the airport and fly back to Kathmandu.
+After breakfast at the hotel, we transfer back to Kathmandu (approx. 7 hours).

 We're homeward-bound today.
 After breakfast at the hotel, we transfer to the airport in Kathmandu and catch our flight back to the UK.